 LDL, HDL & What All Those Cholesterol Numbers Really Mean

-Everyone it seems is talking about lowering their cholesterol, but just what is a good cholesterol level
+Everyone it seems is talking about lowering their cholesterol, but just what is a good cholesterol level Lower Cholesterol Lp(a) and LDL

 Lp (a) cholesterol is another undesirable lipoprotein that is also a low density lipoprotein.
+Lower Cholesterol and Prevent Oxidized Low Density Lipoprotein

 Lower cholesterol and lower your risk factors for heart disease.
+The Other Lipoprotein: Very Low Density Lipoprotein

 The lower the density of the lipoprotein the worse it is because it is more fats than protein.
+What’s Good About “Bad” Cholesterol?

 LDL, at least some amount, may not be all bad.
 There is an important role for LDL cholesterol, especially for those who do not drink enough water.
+Lower Cholesterol or Raise It?

 Cardiologists at Johns Hopkins Hospital have determined that by raising the HDL cholesterol by even a single milligram per deciliter, the rate of heart attack is reduced by about 3 percent.